ezyang/ghstack/README.md

 ## Ripley Cupboard

-Channeling Conor McBridge, this section documents mistakes worth mentioning.
+Channeling Conor McBride, this section documents mistakes worth mentioning.

 **Non-stack mode.**  ghstack processes your entire stack when it